What Is My Packer Made Of?

 It gets even more complicated when there is misunderstanding about packer materials being passed along by those who mean well, but don't yet have a handle on the terminology.
 For example, sometimes packer materials are mislabeled or incorrectly described on popular blogs or review sites.

+So, what can we do to do to keep ourselves safe from potentially toxic or irritating materials?
 The best thing to do is to educate yourself about the various packers available on the market today, and make your product choices with an eye toward the pros and cons of each material.
+When starting your research, look to reputable, knowledgeable voices within the adult industry, and within the prosthetics manufacturing community, who have been strong advocates for material safety and transparency in labeling.

 At Trans Tool Shed, we seek out products from manufacturers that are committed to quality, and make an effort to clarify information about materials as much as possible.
 Again, because the industry is largely unregulated, it is impossible to verify the claims of every product on the market, but certain companies have made a serious effort to put material safety at the top of their priority list.